karilaa-dev/tt-bot/docs/STATS_MESSAGES.md

 ## Prerequisites

-- Docker and Docker Compose installed
+- `curl` command available (usually pre-installed on most systems)
-- `.env` file configured with bot token
+- `.env` file configured with STATS_BOT_TOKEN, or provide bot token as argument
 - Bot must be an administrator in the target chat (if it's a group)